jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_credentials.rst

 .. note::

-    This attempt to load from Amazon EC2 instance profiles can be disabled by setting the ``AWS_EC2_METADATA_DISABLED`` environment variable to ``true``.
+    This attempt to load from |EC2| instance profiles can be disabled by setting the ``AWS_EC2_METADATA_DISABLED`` environment variable to ``true``.

 ecsCredentials provider